17hoehbr/automated-plex-guide/README.md

 **Plex** is a "client-server media player system".
 There are a few alternatives, but I chose Plex here because they have a client available on nearly every platform.

-**Qbittorrent** is a torrent client.
-This can be substituted for Deluge or Transmission but I personally prefer Qbittorrent.
+**qBittorrent** is a torrent client.
+This can be substituted for Deluge or Transmission but I personally prefer qBittorrent.

 **Jackett** is a tool that Sonarr and Radarr use to search indexers and trackers for torrents